 \subsection{Dust attenuation}

 Dust is a key component of the interstellar medium (ISM) of galaxies.
-It forms in the atmospheres of evolved stars or remnants of supernovae and gets released into the ISM \citep{Draine2003}, where it presents itself primarily in two forms, carbonaceus dust grains, like PAHs, and silicate dust grains.
-Observationally, dust has two main effects: it modifies the stellar continuum, particularly in the ultraviolet to near-infrared regime, by absorbing and scattering starlight and re-emitting the absorbed energy in the infrared, with continuum and various emission and absorption features.
+It forms in the atmospheres of evolved stars or remnants of supernovae and gets released into the ISM \citep{Draine2003}, where it presents itself primarily in two forms, carbonaceous dust grains, like PAHs, and silicate dust grains.
+Observationally, dust has two main effects: it modifies the stellar continuum, particularly in the ultraviolet to near-infrared regime, through the absorption and the scattering of starlight, and it re-emits the absorbed energy in the infrared with an SED characterised by both a continuum and various emission and absorption features.

-Observations (see \citealt{Salim2020} for a recent review) show that attenuation laws exhibit a wide range of behaviours and we might expect them to vary even among similar mass galaxies at different redshifts \citep{Salim2020}.
+Observations show that attenuation laws exhibit a wide range of behaviours and we might expect them to vary as function of galaxy types even among similar mass galaxies at different redshifts (see \citealt{Salim2020} for a recent review).
 Therefore, the modelling of the internal dust attenuation may dramatically impact the physical properties we derive for individual galaxies (e.g. in SED fitting, \citealt{Kriek2013,Salim2016}) since it involves not only absorption and scattering out of the line of sight, but also the complex star-dust geometry in a galaxy and the scattering back into the line of sight.
-Additionally, we need to provide a prescriptions for the galaxy population modelling that encompass the wide range of behaviours seen in the observations.
+Additionally, we need to provide a prescriptions for the galaxy population modelling that encompass the wide range of behaviours seen in observations.

-In section \ref{sect:gal_pop_model}, we introduce the two-component dust attenuation model used by \textsc{Prospector-}$\beta$ in which the radiation from all stars is subject to the attenuation by a diffuse dust component, with stars below the dispersal time of the birth cloud ($10 \ \mathrm{Myr}$, \citealt{Blitz1980}) seeing an additional source of wavelength-dependent attenuation.
-To evaluate the impact of different dust attenuation prescription on the tomographic redshift distribution means and scatters, we generate samples of galaxies for two additional widely-used dust attenuation laws: the \cite{Calzetti2000} and the Milky Way (MW) attenuation laws.
-We label these samples as `Calzetti $k(\lambda)$' and `MW $k(\lambda)$', respectively.
+In Sect. \ref{sect:gal_pop_model}, we introduce the two-component dust attenuation model used by \textsc{Prospector-}$\beta$ in which the radiation from all stars is subject to the attenuation by a diffuse dust component, with stars below the dispersal time of the birth cloud ($10 \ \mathrm{Myr}$, \citealt{Blitz1980}) seeing an additional source of wavelength-dependent attenuation.
+To evaluate the impact of different dust attenuation prescription on the tomographic redshift distribution means and scatters, we generated samples of galaxies for two additional widely-used dust attenuation laws: the \cite{Calzetti2000} and the Milky Way (MW) attenuation laws.
+We labelled these samples as `Calzetti $k(\lambda)$' and `MW $k(\lambda)$', respectively.
 Both of these attenuation laws are applied to all starlight equally in \textsc{FSPS}.